 6. Some Teahouses Won’t Allow Battery Charging

-If you plan on bringing a portable power bank to keep your electronics charged then take heed of this advice: charge your battery pack fully in Namche Bazaar.
+If you plan on bringing a portable power bank (I highly recommend Outdoor Tech’s line) then take heed of this advice: charge your battery pack fully in Namche Bazaar.
 I didn’t use any charging facilities in the lower villages, instead relying on my large portable battery to recharge my electronics.
 My plan was to only charge the battery pack, not my individual electronics.
 Little did I know that the teahouses further up the trail won’t charge a battery pack.
 It simply uses too much electricity and can take up to 8 hours to fully charge.

 In Dingboche I charged my phone for an hour for 350 rupees (about $3.50).
 This got me about a 70% charge but the cold drained it quickly.
 In a chilly teahouse I could easily lose 30% of my battery in half an hour.
 Always tuck your electronics in your sleeping bag at night to keep them warm!